 Once I’ve chosen an image (which is sometimes a difficult process!), I analyze the shot, possibly crop it, work with the lighting and contrast, sometimes re-compose it, and run it through several filters until i am happy with it.
 Then i decide on the final size (most of my pieces are quite large so I can get the detail I like) and the final colour palette that i will use.
 I spend a long time separating out the colours and i limit my palette to 8 to 12 tones, sort of like making a musical scale.
 Sometimes I keep basically to the original set of colours as I did for my Ring and sometimes I reduce everything to limited palettes of blues or greens like for Kunsthalle or my pop art cows Oh Les Vaches.

-After transferring the image onto the canvas I get to work filling in the colours.
-This part of the process is time consuming and can be a challenge physically, because i am often leaning over the canvas to reach all of the areas, but it's also a kind of trance-inducing process.
+After tracing the image onto the canvas I get to work filling in the colours.
+This part of the process is time consuming, but it's also a kind of trance-inducing process.
 I've probably avoided hours of therapy thanks to it! (laughs).
 It’s really breathtaking how everything comes together in the end -- all these islands of colour meld together and they re-form the original image with all its depth and warmth and emotional impact!

 You’re quite detailed and methodical in your planning and process.
 You’re no Pollock flinging paint at a huge canvas.